 Filters are different from the 12-tap filters (for luma) and 6-tap filters (for chroma) used in ECM.
 Proponents claim that their filters would be “less aggressive” than ECM filters, i.e. less high frequency.
 Current ECM filters would have higher objective gain, though.

-This would be a non-normative element in VTM.
+This would be a non-normative element in the VTM.
 It was suggested to make it switchable, i.e. retain the option of using the existing RPR filters for post-decoder upsampling.
-Another option would be

 It was asked if the filters could also be used with the adaptive resolution coding of JVET-AB0080.
 It was commented by the proponents that this might not make much difference, as the gain of adaptive resolution is mainly coming at low rate/quality point.